opencog/atomspace/opencog/rule-engine/README.md

 rule engine on top of the Pattern Matcher with a C++ PLN implementation where rules are put in a scheme representation.
-This will enable the reuse of PLN for any kind of Backward and Forward chaining inferences, as long as rules are represented as an ImplicationLinks or BindLinks which are decoupled from the PLN inference engine and are loaded dynamically from a scheme file.
+This will enable the reuse of PLN for any kind of Backward and Forward chaining inferences, as long as rules are represented as BindLinks which are decoupled from the PLN inference engine and are loaded dynamically from a scheme file.
 In the new design of the rule engine, PLN uses the Pattern Matcher API for querying the atomspace to guarantee code reuse and no reinvention of the wheel.
 The pattern matcher can be invoked implicitly with the default callbacks or explicitly using custom callback handlers for specialized cases.
 All the above criteria and other issues has required a new implementation of PLN.

 ## Overall requirement/objectives

-1. Rules should be specified as ImplicationLinks or BindLinks in a scheme file.
+1. Rules should be specified as BindLinks in a scheme file.

 2. Mechanisms will be provided for backward chaining from a given target, or forward chaining from a set of premises.